-The University is situated in the City of Urbana, adjoining the limits of the City of Champaign, in Champaign county, Illinois.
-It is 128 miles from Chicago, on the Illinois Central Railroad.
-The Indianapolis, Bloomington & Western Railway passes near the grounds.
-The County is one of the most beautiful prairie regions in the West.
-The two contiguous cities, constituting really only one community, have together a population of nearly 10,000, well supplied with churches and schools, and affording boarding facilities for a large body of students.
+The University is situated in the City of Urbana, adjoining the limits of the City of Champaign, in Champaign County, Illinois.
+It is one hundred and twenty-eight miles from Chicago on the Illinois Central Railroad.
+The Indianapolis, Bloomington and Western Railway passes near the grounds.
+The county is one of the most beautiful prairie regions in the West.
+The two contiguous cities, constituting really only one community, have together a population of 10,000, well supplied with churches and schools, and affording boarding facilities for a large body of students.